Image

 Neuroimaging Approaches to Improve Prediction of Smoking Initiation and Nicotine Use Escalation Among Young Adult Electronic Nicotine Delivery Systems Users

-Exploring brain scans to predict young adults' vaping habits.
+Studying brain scans to understand young adults' e-cigarette use.

 Recruiting